How are you licensing Commerce Server?

 3. Webservice based Applications - Any operating system instance where the licensed program is not installed (other than copies of files as noted in the REDIST.txt) but applications are provisioned that connect to a licensed operating system instance over supported Web service protocols.

-How does licensing work in a virtual machine environment?
+How does licensing work in a virtual machine or multisite hosting environment?

-Virtual Machine Hosting – Microsoft currently offers programs whereupon the number of physical processors in a base server can be licensed on a per processor basis, and an unlimited number of virtual machines can then be run on that base server.
-We will match this program by charging the standard server subscription license price on a per processor-basis for hosting virtual machines only.
-Alternatively, customers can simply purchase a subscription per virtual machine dependent on what makes more business sense.
+Microsoft currently offers programs whereupon the number of physical processors in a base server can be licensed on a per processor basis, and an unlimited number of virtual machines or web applications can then be run on that base server.
+We will match this program by charging the standard server subscription license price on a per processor-basis for hosting virtual machines and multiple web sites.

-In other words, in a virtual machine only environment – the number of license subscriptions is capped at the number of base physical hardware processors or virtual machines instantiated, whichever is lower.
+In other words, in a virtual machine and multi-site hosting only environment – the number of license subscriptions is capped at the number of base physical hardware processors.

 How do I evaluate Commerce Server?

-If you wish to evaluate Commerce Server 2009 R2 or Commerce Server 10, we can make an evaluation licence available to you on request.
+If you wish to evaluate Commerce Server 2009 R2 or Commerce Server 10 on your own infrastructure, we can make an evaluation license available to you on request.
 Please contact us through the website form.

 What support is available?